Jundrov

-Jundrov (Jundorf, Hantec: Jobsko) is a municipal part and cadastral territory in the west of the city of Brno, Czech Republic.
-It has an area of 4.15 km^{2}.
-Originally an independent municipality, it was annexed to Brno in 1919, since November 24, 1990, most of Jundrov is part of the city district of Brno-Jundrov, however the small southern part of Jundrov with its gardens falls into Brno-Kohoutovice.
-About 4,400 people live here.
+Jundrov (Jundorf, Hantec: Jobsko) is a municipal part and cadastral territory in the west of the city of Brno in the Czech Republic.
+It has an area of 4.15 km2.
+Originally an independent municipality, it was annexed to Brno in 1919, and since November 24, 1990, most of Jundrov is part of the city district of Brno-Jundrov, however the small southern part of Jundrov with its gardens falls into Brno-Kohoutovice.
+It has about 4,400 inhabitants.

 It is located on the right bank of the Svratka.

 Etymology

 The original name of the village was Judendorf ("Jewish village").
 The Czech name developed from the German shortened form Jundorf, attested from the 17th century.

 Territorial divisions

 The cadastral territory of Jundrov is further divided into 7 basic settlement units.